 Ultimately it is up to the GM in the Atomic RPG System to determine how often characters will level up.
 The pace of any campaign should be discussed before it begins.
 Character rewards like leveling can easily be adjusted from quest to quest.
 The important thing is that players feel that their character rewards match the time and effort they spend in game.

-I hope this helps both players and GMs with leveling expectations.
-It might be strange not to have character rewards like XP, but the benefits of this style of character advancement will become apparent as you begin to advance through levels!
+This should help both players and GMs with leveling expectations.
+It might be strange not to have XP, but the benefits of this style of character advancement will become apparent as you begin to advance through levels!

 Fame often comes to a character or characters who save people from some great peril.
 Or it can come from defeating a powerful foe.
 Usually in RPGs the fame and renown is earned and shared through roleplay while a player is acting as their character.
 This can be a powerful character reward in of itself.
 This should be fostered by the GM and other players to provide a rich and fulfilling RPG gaming experience.
 Earning fame and renown are a lot of fun.
 It really does put the RP into RPG.

 There are no set rules on how to do this.
 The best way is to provide a good example as a GM and roleplay your Non Player Characters (NPC’s, or characters or creatures that are controlled by the GM instead of players) as much as possible.
-They should react to the good the player’s character does.
-Goodly NPCs should be appalled at evil the player characters commit.
+NPC’s should react to the the PCs actions and visa versa.

 The NPCs are also usually part of a community.
 So if the PC does something with one, for good or bad, it is often reflected in the NPCs around them.
-Thier fame helps to immerse players in a more believable setting.
-This can also helps to teach them that their actions have consequences.
+Their fame helps to immerse players into their characters which makes a more fun and believable game setting.

 One of the biggest motivations for players is treasure seeking.
 In so many books and movies the centerpiece of plot revolves around treasure.
 Often times it is a specific item of incredible strength or worth, or both.
 With the treasure the party gains on their quests, they can get better gear, buy nice places to live, and afford luxuries for their character.